10 Things to Know About Applying Fake Nails at Home

 7. Allow the glue to dry fully.

 You spent all that time applying your fake nails, so make sure you give them enough time to “set.”
 Letting your falsies dry fully is just as important as letting your nail polish dry.
-Therefore, try to resist the urge to pick up your phone.

 8. Try to maintain them.